MoFox-Studio/mofox-wire/UPLOAD.md

 # PyPI Upload Instructions

-This document provides instructions for uploading the mofox-bus package to PyPI.
+This document provides instructions for uploading the mofox-wire package to PyPI.

 ## Prerequisites